10 Tips to Protect Yourself from Illegal ATM Withdrawals

 In the past years, several bank customers have reported cases of ATM fraud and illegal cash withdrawals from their account.

-In the past weeks, several instances of ATM fraud and illegal cash withdrawals have been reported in the media.
-Dozens of bank customers have complained that money in their bank accounts virtually disappeared, although they still have their ATM card with them and they did not authorize any withdrawals.
+Customers have complained that money in their bank accounts virtually disappeared, although they still have their ATM card with them and they did not authorize any withdrawals.

-So how did it happen?
+So how did that happen?

 There could be various possibilities:

 - someone (perhaps a relative, a family member, or an office mate) who knows their PIN could have used their card to withdraw cash;